Bearer/bearer-rules/CONTRIBUTING.md

 ## Have questions?

-You can find more guides and everything you need to get started in the [Contributing to Bearer](https://docs.bearer.com/contributing/) documentation, or join the [Discord Community](https://discord.gg/eaHZBJUXRF).
+You can find more guides and everything you need to get started in the [Contributing to Bearer](https://docs.bearer.com/contributing/) documentation.